Safmica/discord-bot/README.md

 # Discord Bot

 The **Discord Bot** is designed to provide an interactive gaming experience on Discord.
-Currently, it includes features for playing the Undercover game and handling simple message responses.
+Currently, it includes features for playing the Undercover, Jackhert game and handling simple message responses.
 The bot is built using **Golang** and integrates with the Discord API via `discordgo`.

 ## Features
 ### Undercover Game